-A fundamental concept underlying the rate impact analysis is that rate impacts of LTEMP alternatives occur because of differences in alternatives with regard to capacity that is lost and

-1 energy that must be purchased during different periods, not Western's cost structure.
-Western 2 must collect the same amount of revenue to cover its costs under all of the LTEMP alternatives, 3 even though marketable capacity has declined and timing of energy production has changed.
-For 4 LTEMP alternatives that increase grid cost relative to Alternative A, retail consumers must in 5 one way or another pay for replacing capacity and more expensive energy.
-This implies that rate 6 impacts can be computed directly from grid costs rather than Western wholesale tariffs.
-For 7 benchmarking purposes, the average annual real grid cost impacts are presented relative to the 8 dollar amount of revenues collected by Western presented in Section K.3.2.2.
-Wholesale grid 9 costs used as the basis for computing rate impacts are also compared to the aggregate wholesale 10 amounts that would be paid under projected SLCA/IP rates described in Section K.2.
-This analysis is described in detail in Section K.3.6, where the aggregate incremental grid cost for 11 12 each alternative is compared to the aggregate wholesale power cost that would be paid under 13 wholesale SLCA/IP rates computed in Section K.2.
-Table K.3-15 (presented in Section K.3.6) 14 demonstrates that for LTEMP alternatives other than Alternative G, the SLCA/IP wholesale rates 15 would result in lower measured impacts than the aggregate grid costs.
+A fundamental concept underlying the rate impact analysis is that rate impacts of LTEMP alternatives occur because of differences in alternatives with regard to capacity that is lost and energy that must be purchased during different periods, not WAPA's cost structure.
+WAPA must collect the same amount of revenue to cover its costs under all of the LTEMP alternatives, even though marketable capacity has declined and timing of energy production has changed.
+For LTEMP alternatives that increase grid cost relative to Alternative A, retail consumers of entities that receive SLCA/IP capacity and energy in one way or another pay for replacing capacity and more expensive energy.
+(It is assumed that consumers who are not associated with entities that receive SLCA/IP capacity do not incur added costs.)
+This implies that rate impacts can be computed directly from grid costs rather than WAPA wholesale tariffs.
+For benchmarking purposes, the average annual production, fixed O&M, and investment costs on SLCA/IP customers are presented relative to the dollar amount of revenues collected by WAPA presented in Sections K.1 and K.3.2.2.
+Wholesale grid costs used as the basis for computing rate impacts have been compared to the aggregate wholesale amounts that would be paid under projected SLCA/IP rates described in Section K.2.
+This analysis evaluated the aggregate incremental grid cost for each alternative as compared to the aggregate wholesale power cost that would be paid under the wholesale SLCA/IP rates computed in Section K.2.
+The analysis demonstrates that for LTEMP alternatives other than Alternative G, the SLCA/IP wholesale rates would result in lower measured impacts than the aggregate grid costs.

-17 The fact that retail rate impacts can be computed without separate calculations of 18 Western wholesale rates can be demonstrated with a hypothetical example of three rate 19 calculation approaches, the first of which does not include wholesale rate calculations, while the 20 second and third apply different possible changes in wholesale tariffs that result from various 21 LTEMP alternatives.
-All three of the wholesale rate techniques result in the same retail rate 22 impact.
-The first method does not require measurement of SLCA/IP wholesale rates and is 23 consistent with the approach illustrated in Figure K.3-3.
-Using this approach, rate impacts are 24 computed by directly allocating grid costs under different LTEMP alternatives.
-The second 25 method assumes that Western increases wholesale capacity charges to cover the fixed costs associated with lower amounts of capacity from changes in Glen Canyon Dam operations.
-This 26 27 method assumes that the utility systems themselves procure the capacity and energy to make up 28 for the changes in dam operations.
-The total amount of wholesale revenues received by Western 29 does not change in this second method, and the utility systems themselves incur the increased 30 grid costs in this scenario.
-Because Western's revenues do not change and utilities procure the 31 capacity and energy deficits created from the LTEMP alternatives, the second scenario produces 32 the same revenues as the first method, in which wholesale rates are not considered.
-The third 33 approach assumes that Western, instead of the utility systems, procures the deficient capacity and 34 energy.
-This means the grid cost impacts are included in the Western wholesale rates and, from 35 the perspective of the utility systems, the capacity quantity does not change.
-The same amount of 36 capacity and energy must be procured by Western as would be procured by the individual utility 37 systems.
-Ultimately, SLCA/IP rates change in different LTEMP alternatives to cover changes in 38 the cost of capacity and energy.
+The fact that retail rate impacts can be computed without separate calculations of WAPA wholesale rates can be demonstrated with a hypothetical example of three rate calculation approaches, the first of which does not include wholesale rate calculations, while the second and third apply different possible changes in wholesale tariffs that result from various LTEMP alternatives.
+All three of the wholesale rate techniques result in the same retail rate impact.
+The first method does not require measurement of SLCA/IP wholesale rates and is consistent with the approach illustrated in Figure K.3-3.
+Using this approach, rate impacts are computed by directly allocating grid costs under different LTEMP alternatives.
+The second method assumes that WAPA increases wholesale capacity charges to cover the fixed costs associated with lower amounts of capacity from changes in Glen Canyon Dam operations.
+This method assumes that the utility systems themselves procure the capacity and energy to make up for the changes in dam operations.
+The total amount of wholesale revenues received by WAPA does not change in this second method, and the utility systems themselves incur the increased grid costs in this scenario.
+Because WAPA's revenues do not change and utilities procure the capacity and energy deficits created from the LTEMP alternatives, the second scenario produces the same revenues as the first method, in which wholesale rates are not considered.
+The third approach assumes that WAPA, instead of the utility systems, procures the deficient capacity and energy.
+This means the grid cost impacts are included in the WAPA wholesale rates and, from the perspective of the utility systems, the capacity quantity does not change.
+The same amount of capacity and energy must be procured by WAPA as would be procured by the individual utility systems.
+Ultimately, SLCA/IP rates change in different LTEMP alternatives to cover changes in the cost of capacity and energy.